-According to the 2018 version of the report, the nation of Iceland is considered the world’s safest country.
+According to the 2019 version of the report, the nation of Iceland is considered to be the world’s safest country with a peace index of 1.072.
 This isn’t the first year that this nation has received this honor.
-In fact, 2018 is the 11th consecutive year that Iceland took the top spot on the list.
+In fact, 2019 is the 12th consecutive year that Iceland took the top spot on the list.

-When comparing 2018’s report to the previous report released in 2017, a total of 71 countries were more peaceful than they were in the previous year.
-However, 92 “deteriorations” were reported in the 2018 report, indicating that 92 countries were less peaceful in 2018 than in 2017.
-Global peacefulness dropped for the fourth year in a row when comparing the 2018 report with previous years.
-This is attributed to growing conflicts in North Africa and the Middle East, as well as political instability worldwide.
+When comparing 2019’s report to the previous report released in 2018, a total of 86 countries were more peaceful than they were in the previous year.
+However, 76 “deteriorations” were reported in the 2019 report, indicating that 76 countries were less peaceful in 2019 than in 2018.
+The average country score improved by 0.09%.